devmegan/korcbd/README.md

 for the images are the original urls.

 ### Acknowledgements
-This project was created an app for submission to the [Code Institute](https://codeinstitute.net/) and is for educational use only.
+This project was created an app for submission to the [Code Institute](https://codeinstitute.net/)